 Here are some Pinterest statistics that should make you sit up and take notice of the platform:

-People use Pinterest to plan moments in their lives and to research ideas.
+People use Pinterest to plan moments in their lives and to research products and ideas to improve their lives.
 Much of Pinterest’s content is aspirational.
 People use it like a dream board of things they want to do and accomplish in their lives, personally and professionally.
 They are looking for products or services to fill their lifestyle and professional needs and enjoy viewing the images on Pinterest to get ideas and learn about trends.
 Given the way people use Pinterest to search and shop, most every business should investigate using Pinterest to expand their reach online.

-Recently, Pinterest’s Head of Product Marketing, Sarah Hoople Shere, chatted with Alisa Meredith of Tailwind for about an hour and a half, sharing their latest updates and answering viewers’ questions.
-Hearing how Pinterest works directly from a key insider was extraordinarily helpful in understanding how their search engine serves up content.
+Pinterest’s Head of Product Marketing, Sarah Hoople Shere, chatted with Alisa Meredith of Tailwind, sharing their latest updates and answering viewers’ questions.
+Hearing how Pinterest works directly from a key insider helps us understand how the search engine serves up content.
 According to Shere, Pinterest is investing more resources to serve content creators and help them optimize their use of the platform.

 In this article, I’ll share a few key takeaways and best practices to help you get the most out of Pinterest for your business.

 Pinterest has an option to navigate from your default Smart Feed to show pins from people you follow.
 This option to view pins in your “people you follow” feed (also known as the Following tab) gives the user more control over what they see in their feed.
 You’ll see the first few pins from people you follow, in reverse chronological order.
 If you’ve been using Pinterest for a few years, you’ll remember that you used to see pins from those you follow as your default.
 (Can I get a collective “yay!” that they brought that back?!)